 Weighted input.
 The definition above assigns all arriving items equal, unit weight.
 A more general model allows each item to have a weight w, and the frequency of an item is the sum of its weights throughout the stream (and N is replaced with the sum of all weights).
-The analysis of SPACESAVING and QDIGEST extends to allow arbitrary weights [17].
-It is less clear how to generalize LOSSYCOUNTING and FREQUENT for this problem.
-Sketch methods such as COUNTS-KETCH and COUNTMIN directly handle weighted updates: when updating entries in the sketch, the value of the hash function $g_j(i)$ (+1 or -1) is multiplied by the weight w.
+It is unclear how to process weighted updates correctly using LOSSYCOUNTING or FREQUENT, but the analysis of SPACESAVING and QDIGEST extends to allow arbitrary weights [15].
+Sketch methods such as COUNTSKETCH and COUNTMIN directly handle weighted updates: when updating entries in the sketch, the value of the hash function $h_j(i)$ (+1 or -1) is multiplied by the weight w.